Top Takeaways From This Post

 In the beginning, keep the harness on the cat for short periods of time.
 Five to 10 minutes per session are optimal.
 After this take the harness off to avoid stressing the cat too much.

-This is pretty much the basic of harness training a Maine coon.
-Now your cat is ready for leash training.
+This is pretty much the basics of harness training a Maine coon.
+Now you are ready to leash train your cat.

 Clicker training is very helpful for teaching cats all kinds of tricks.
 The two most important parts of this training are Treats and Clicker.